tezos/tezos/docs/introduction/howto.rst

         "bootstrap-peers": ["::1:10732", "::ffff:192.168.1.3:9733", "mynode.tezos.com"],

-        /* Specify if the network is closed or not.
-A closed network allows only peers listed in "bootstrap-peers". */
+        /* Specify if the node is in private mode or not.
+A node in private mode only opens outgoing connections to peers whose addresses are in [trusted_peers] and only accepts incoming connections from trusted peers.
+In addition, it informs these peers that the identity of the node should not be revealed to the rest of the network. */

-        "closed": false,
+        "private-mode": false,

         /* Network limits */